the0bob/wordpress-dev-assessment/README.md

 This is a Wordpress implementation with a contact form which posts to the Airtable API as well as sending an email notification.

 It is containerized for convenience.
+To get up and running, make a copy of ".env.example" named ".env" and modify the resulting file if desired.

 https://github.com/the0bob/wordpress-dev-assessment